 And the next question is, “Are you tracking your sales?”

-Make sure you’re measuring your sales activities and reporting it each week.
+Make sure you’re measuring your sales activities and reporting them each week.
 Tracking gives you a reality check of where you are at—it can be exciting or motivating.

 It is helpful to measure lots of different parts of the sales funnel, such as FB follows, leads, rejections, sales dollars, etc. so you can see if you’re making progress.

-And compare it to forecast.
-You can figure out if you need to work on getting more leads, or to work harder to convert them into sales.
+And compare it to the forecast.
+You can figure out if you need to work on getting more leads or work harder to convert them into sales.